Building Codes & Roofing 101 • Important Facts & Guidelines

 Codes that Govern Roofing

-The International Energy Conservation Code (IECC) is of particular importance to low-slope roof design due to its R-value requirements, which affect the amount of insulation that has to be included in roof assemblies.
+The International Energy Conservation Code (IECC) is of particular importance to low-slope roof design due to its thermal insulation R-value requirements, which affect the amount and type of insulation that has to be included in roof assemblies.

-All of these codes are produced by the International Code Council (ICC).
+All of these model codes are produced by the International Code Council (ICC), and you can view them for free on their website.

 The primary roofing chapter in the IBC is “Chapter 15 – Roof Assemblies and Rooftop Structures“.
 However, many other parts of the code deal with aspects of roofing; for help finding them see our Roofing Guide to the IBC.